-The Aeolian archipelago has an outstanding history of volcanos in the region.
+The Aeolian archipelago has a distinguished history of volcanos in the region.
 The positioning of all the islands forms a unique shape which is as a result of volcanic activity that occurred years ago.
-It is a right place for explorers who are into geology and geography stuff.
+It is the right place for explorers who are into geology and geography stuff.
 During the day, you can hike with your kids up to the peak of the crater of the volcano and get the perfect view of all the islands.
 Later at night you can hit any of the spots in the archipelago and experience a nightlife worth remembering.

 The best islands in the Aeolian archipelago you should never fail to visit are:

 Lipari Island is the biggest and most famous when compared to all the other six Aeolian islands.
 The island has a hospital, schools, and year-round life.
 It is beautiful and packed with neolithic vases, Roman amphorae, and an extraordinary collection of theatrical masks and statuettes commissioned by Sophocles and Euripides.
 These archaeological sites put the Lipari islands on the map as one of the most visited islands in the Aeolian archipelago.

 If you want peace and silence for you and your family, then this particular island should feel right at home for you.
 It is peaceful, and when you get the chance to visit the remote villages, you can enjoy the mule rides.
 If you are not staying at Stromboli, make sure you plan a boat tour at night at “Sciara del Fuoco“, the place where the volcano gets into the sea.
 Stromboli is an active volcano and the view of lava and lapillus at night is something rare and unique.